nwaughachukwuma/vue-feathers/README.md

 ## Getting Started

-### Tools

-You will need the following tools to complete this task.

-1. An ssh and/or sftp client

-  You should have received ssh credentials (user + password or ssh private key) during the preparation.
-With these, you can access and edit existing files and create new files via ssh or sftp.

-2. A modern browser, preferably Chrome/Chromium or Firefox

-  Multi-browser support is not part of this task and the base application has not been tested in any browser except Chromium.
-Judgement of the result will also be done in Chromium, therefore it is strongly recommended to use that browser for development.
-(Google Chrome should be fine, too.)

 ### Vue.js and Feathers

 You will need a basic understanding of the [Vue.js web framework](https://vuejs.org/) and the [Feathers API layer](https://feathersjs.com/) in order to complete this task.